nottrung/sample_distributed_application/README.md

 * App-Based Device Control: Allow remote access to turn devices on/off and manage schedules through the mobile app.
 ## 8. Device Status Monitoring
 * Real-Time Status Updates: Show the current state of each device (e.g., door locked/unlocked, light on/off, fan on/off).
-* Status Alerts: Send alerts for unexpected events, such as unauthorized door access attempts or HVAC system malfunctions.
+* Status Alerts: Send alerts for unexpected events, such as unauthorized door access attempts system malfunctions.